 Earlier this month, The Authors Guild shared the results from their 2018 Authors' Income Survey, leading to buzz around dwindling author salaries.
-With over 5,000 writers participating in the survey, including some IngramSpark authors, we saw the largest U.S. survey of published authors to date, and the findings have created conversation amongst the book publishing industry.
+With over 5,000 writers participating in the survey, including some IngramSpark authors, we saw the largest U.S. survey of published authors to date.
+The findings have created conversations in the book publishing industry.
 The good news?
 Self-published author incomes are on the rise!
-Here are some of our key takeaways from the survey, as well as some tips to help you maximize your self-publishing author salary today.
+Here are some of our key takeaways from the survey, and some tips to help you maximize your self-publishing author salary today.

-When you're starting out in the publishing business, it can be difficult to predict what your author salary will be.
-We often discuss the costs to publish a book, but some other common questions we receive are: "How much money can you make writing a book?" and "How much does a first time author make?"
-We know it can be difficult to figure out how to make a career as a writer, and we're here to help you understand what to expect.
+When starting out in the publishing business, it can be difficult to predict what your salary as an author will be.
+We often discuss the costs of publishing a book, but some other common questions we receive are: "How much money can you make writing a book?" and "How much does a first-time author make?"
+We know it can be challenging to figure out how to make a career as a writer, and we're here to help you understand what to expect.
 In this article, we’ll be referencing data from this post about author incomes, shared originally on January 5, 2019.

 More People Are Trying Self-Publishing